 The truth is the blindness and inability of the European establishment to address globalisation and avoid rising inequalities and social and environmental injustice that produces the fertile ground for an authoritarian and nationalist alternative that claims to ‘take back control’ by closure.
 We need to fill that third space, to build an alternative both to the disastrous economic and social policies of austerity that have worsened the living conditions of the many, and defeat the unrealistic idea that in our interconnected world we would be better off within national borders rather than working internationally on the transformation of our societies.

 All the challenges for future new generations are European and global and cannot be solved only at a national level.
 That’s why we need to face them together, across borders, with a common European and international front that fights for social and environmental justice, keeping at the centre the human being and fundamental rights.
 This is a front that can respond both to the lies of nationalism and to the mistakes of neoliberalism.

-I also hope, as a friend and lover of the UK, that there will be a way to reconsider Brexit – for example with a new people’s vote – because I’m convinced we’ll be stronger together in this Union, with all its shortcomings and mistakes, we can still change and make it best tool we have to face such breathtaking challenges and deliver concrete answers to our citizens.
+I also hope, as a friend and lover of the UK, that there will be a way to reconsider Brexit – for example, with a new people’s vote – because I’m convinced we’ll be stronger together in this Union; with all its shortcomings and mistakes, we can still change and make it the best tool we have to face such breath-taking challenges and deliver concrete answers to our citizens.